April Listening Station & Social Media Titles Released This Week:

 Kelsea Ballerini – Kelsea CD/LP (Black River)

 Included in Rolling Stone’s Most Anticipated Albums of 2020 list, this dynamic collection of Kelsea Ballerini’s latest 13 songs is aptly self-titled – Kelsea – not surprising since this is her most authentically, self-aware reflection to date.
 Using songwriting as therapy, she explores everything from social anxiety to the importance of real friendships to new perspective on old heartbreaks to the realization that even the most independent, stubborn people need someone sometimes.
+Testing out your luck has never been this fun before until the emergence of 메리트카지노.
+Check it out now yourself.

 Barnabus – Beginning To Unwind CD/2xLP (Rise Above Limited)